-There are no rules to assembling the trifle and you can layer the elements in whichever order you like!
+There are no rules to assembling the trifle and you can layer it whatever order you like!

 The strawberry trifle can be assembled anywhere from 24 hours to 1 hour in advance.
-If assembling the trifle a day in advance, I recommend layering all the elements except the top whipped cream layer and the strawberry Santas.
+If you're putting together the trifle 24 hours ahead of time, I recommend layering all the elements except the top whipped cream layer and the strawberry Santas.
 Sometimes whipped cream cracks in the fridge and the Santas look best on the day you make them.

 Timeline for making the vegan Christmas trifle

-1-3 days in advance: Prepare the cake and custard and cool.
-Store them in an airtight container in the fridge until needed.
+1-3 days in advance: Prepare the cake and custard, let them cool and store them in an airtight container in the fridge.
 You can also do this a few weeks in advance and freeze the cake and custard until needed.

 A day in advance: Prepare the strawberry compote.
 Store in an airtight container in the fridge overnight.
-You can also choose to assemble all of the trifle today except the top layer of whipped cream and strawberry Santas.
-Reserve 1 ¾ cups of whipped cream for those components.
+You can also assemble all of the trifle today except the top layer of whipped cream and strawberry Santas.
+Reserve 1 ¾ cups of whipped cream for later.

 On the day of serving: If you haven't assembled your trifle, do this today.
 Top the trifle with whipped cream and strawberry Santas a few hours before serving.